tomconnors/meteor-bootstrap-less/README.md

 bootstrap-less
 ==============

-Meteor Smartpackage for Bootstrap including uncompiled less code
+Meteor Smartpackage for Bootstrap, including all less + js files.
+Intended to be customizable.